wmhilton-stoplight/platform-docs/2.-workspaces/billing.md

 ### Change Billing Contact

 Stoplight emails invoice receipts and open/past due invoice notifications to the primary billing contact.
 The billing contact email address **doesn't** need to be associated with a member of the workspace.
 This can save you a seat in certain situations.
-For example, you could set the billing contact email to `payables@yourco.com`, even though `payables@yourco.com` isn't a member of your workspace.
+For example, you could set the billing contact email to payables@yourco.com, even though payables@yourco.com isn't a member of your workspace.

 Navigate to your billing dashboard and select "Billing Contact" to change your primary billing contact.
 This will open a form for you to adjust the billing contact email.

 ### Change Billing Interval

-Workspaces on a monthly subscription can switch to a yearly subscription at any time by navigating to the billing dashboard and pressing the **Switch to Yearly** button.
+Workspaces on a monthly subscription can switch to a yearly subscription at any time by navigating to the billing dashboard and selecting the **Switch to Yearly** button.

 You will be invoiced for a new yearly subscription **at the end of your current monthly billing cycle**.
 You may cancel/revert this decision before the end of your current monthly cycle if you change your mind!